-In the past 30 years, the mortality rate from breast cancer declined nearly 40 percent.
+In the past 30 years, the mortality rate from breast cancer declined nearly 40%.
 Early detection and medical advances have contributed to that remarkable progress, but that doesn’t make a diagnosis any less earth-shattering.

 Breast cancer is still the most common cancer among women in Tennessee, so screenings, self-exams and conversations with your doctor are crucial to getting treatment quickly and improving your chances of survival.
 Women must take control of their health by being aware of symptoms, knowing their family history and seeing a doctor when they are concerned.